What is Authentic Amish Food?

 I grew up Amish in Lancaster County.
 So I am the most familiar with the Amish in that area.
 And my blog may reflect the Lancaster County Amish more than other Amish communities.
 Although I also spent a lot of time in Holmes County, Ohio as well.

-Here are a few recipes that are considered authentic Amish food in Lancaster, PA ...
+Here are links to a few recipes that are considered authentic Amish food in Lancaster, PA ...

 •Pennsylvania Dutch Chicken Pot Pie Recipe (Unlike pot pie made with pie crust, this is a comforting hearty dish made with chicken and broth, vegetables, and homemade pot pie noodles.)